Lessons from Certified Arborists: Smarter and Safer Tree Pruning Practices in Oahu

 Safety Always Comes First

-Tree pruning can be dangerous, especially when trees are tall, unevenly rooted, or close to power lines.
+Certified arborists handle work that can be dangerous, especially when trees are tall, unevenly rooted, or close to power lines.
 That’s why it is essential to use climbing gear, rigging systems, and clearly marked drop zones to manage risks.
 Certified arborists inspect every anchor point before starting and assign team members specific safety roles.

 These measures prevent injuries and property damage.
 Homeowners who attempt pruning without the right skills or equipment often underestimate how unpredictable a heavy branch can be.
 Professionals trained in rigging and controlled descent make sure every cut is deliberate and safe.